matthewp/haunted/readme.md

 ##### Brief Digression:

 Another way to write your component is with the arrow function syntax, or fat arrow.
-It offers a more concise and clean way to write your code, however, it does come with a one drawback:
+It offers a more concise and clean way to write your code, however, it does come with one drawback:

 There's no way to use the `this` keyword to refer to the instance of your web component that is running.